 An estimated 20,000 women are diagnosed each year with ovarian cancer, and more than 14,000 die.
 The disease strikes about one in 70 women, though studies show that women who use talc-containing products on their genitals have a one in 50 chance of developing the disease.
 An expert at trial testified at least 45,000 women have died as a result of ovarian cancer that could be attributed to talcum powder use on the genitals and estimated 1,500 women will die within the next year as a result of talc use.

-Plaintiffs were represented by Jere L. Beasley, Ted G. Meadows, David P. Dearing and Danielle Ward Mason from Beasley Allen, along with Stephanie Rados, James G. Onder, Michael J. Quillin and W. Wylie Blair of the St. Louis firm Onder, Shelton, O’Leary & Peterson, LLC; R. Allen Smith, Jr., of The Smith Law Firm from Ridgeland, Miss.; and Timothy W. Porter, Patrick C. Malouf and John T. Givens from the firm of Porter & Malouf, PA, in Jackson, Miss.
+Plaintiffs were represented by Jere L. Beasley, Ted G. Meadows and David P. Dearing from Beasley Allen, along with Stephanie Rados, James G. Onder, Michael J. Quillin and W. Wylie Blair of the St. Louis firm Onder, Shelton, O’Leary & Peterson, LLC; R. Allen Smith, Jr., of The Smith Law Firm from Ridgeland, Miss.; and Timothy W. Porter, Patrick C. Malouf and John T. Givens from the firm of Porter & Malouf, PA, in Jackson, Miss.

 Join The Fight!